Cleg83/Resurrect-The-Bedlam-Six-/README.md

 I have made the site with accessibility in mind and

 * Using semantic HTML.
-* Utilising the appropriate ARIA atrributes when needed.
+* Utilising the appropriate ARIA attributes when needed.
 * Utilising a hover state on all links on the site to make it clear to the user if they are hovering over a link.
-* Utilising a sans serif font for the site due to being more dyslexia-friendly than other font families.
+* Utilising sans serif fonts for the site due to being more dyslexia-friendly than other font families.
 * Making sure to use contrasting colors for images and text.

 - - -